abhiraj26/machineLearning/combinatoricsAndProbability.md

 Eg. X = { 0 if head, 1 if tail } <br>

 <b>Expected value</b> is the average value of the random variable. <br>
+Expectation is calculated as a1p1 + a2p2 + .... (a(random variable) is the value of each outcome, p is probability of each outcome.)

+Linearity of Expectation: If f ang g are random variables on the same probability space then the following hold: <br>
+E(f+g) = E(f) + E(g) <br>

+Example of linearity expectation: Suppose we throw 2 dices, what is the probablity of expectation of sum of the 2 dices. <br>